President of the Government of Catalonia

+It is one of the bodies that the Statute of Autonomy of Catalonia stipulates as part of the Generalitat de Catalunya, others being the Parliament, the Govern or Executive Council, the Council for Statutory Guarantees, and the Catalan Ombudsman (Síndic de Greuges).

-The current president is Pere Aragonès of the Republican Left of Catalonia, following his election in 21 May 2021 after the 2021 Catalan elections.
+The current president is Salvador Illa of the Socialists' Party of Catalonia, who won a plurality in the 2024 Catalan regional election and formed the first unionist government in Catalonia since 2010.

 The current presidency

 The president is elected by the Parliament of Catalonia and appointed by the King of Spain.
 The office has both representative and governmental functions.

 Representative functions

 The president holds the highest representation of the Generalitat and the ordinary of the State in the autonomous community.
 He is also in charge of the domestic relations with the other bodies of the State and with the autonomous communities of Spain that Catalonia shares interests with.
 The President is also responsible for calling for elections (which must be done at least every four years) and appointing the regional ministers (officially called consellers) and other high offices as stipulated by law.
 As ordinary representative of the State in Catalonia, he promulgates laws in the autonomous community in name of the King.